 Aerolíneas Argentinas S.A.

-Aerolineas Argentinas is the national flag-carrier of Argentina and is also the parent company of regional airline, Austral Lineas Aereas and JetPaq S.A.
-Originally founded in 1949, the airline and its subsidiaries operate an extensive domestic and regional network as well as international services.
+Originally founded in 1950, Aerolineas Argentinas is the national flag-carrier of Argentina and is the parent company of regional airline, Austral Lineas Aereas.
+Aerolineas Argentinas and Austral operate an extensive domestic and regional network as well as international services.
 The group also operate Aerolíneas Argentinas Cargo and Jet Paq (cargo services), Aerohandling (aircraft support services) and Optar (travel agency).

 - Austral Lineas Aereas (since 2008)